xianniu-plus/xianniu-plus/docs/en-US/guide/quickstart.md

 # Quick Start

-This section describes how to use Element Plus in your project.
+This section describes how to use Xianniu Plus in your project.

 ## Usage